Tarnished Saints Series – Book 12

 Will Thad’s inventions help Zoe or push her away?
 And is love really blind and able to overlook a physical disability?

-Excerpt of Taming Thad:
+Excerpt from Taming Thad:

 Zoe bit her lip to keep from crying as the paramedics from Paw Paw loaded her aunt into the ambulance.
 Andrew had managed to keep the woman from dying by restarting her heart, plus she was breathing again.
 She heard the slam of the doors and the sound of the wheels on the pavement as the vehicle pulled away.
 The sirens blared, splitting the air with the eerie wailing noise.